clarissa2448/15-418-Final-Project/README.md

 # References
 - Shi, Wang and Shang's survey [http://web.mit.edu/jeshi/www/public/papers/parallel_MIS_survey.pdf](http://web.mit.edu/jeshi/www/public/papers/parallel_MIS_survey.pdf)
 - Guy E. Blelloch, Jeremy T. Fineman, Julian Shun.
 Greedy Sequential Maximal Independent Set and Matching are Parallel on Average.
 Published in SPAA 2012. [https://arxiv.org/pdf/1202.3205.pdf](https://arxiv.org/pdf/1202.3205.pdf)

+# Milestone

+## Work completed so far

+We have decided to implement Luby's algorithm, and apply optimizations which may lead to good speedup.
+We chose Luby's algorithm since it is a classical parallel algorithm for this problem.
+There exist later algorithms such as that of Blelloch, Fineman, and Shun, but we choose Luby's algorithm due to its conceptual simplicity, as it has less parameters.

+We used the [R-MAT](https://www.cs.cmu.edu/~christos/PUBLICATIONS/siam04.pdf) random graph model of Chakrabarti, Faloutsos and Zhan as our input dataset.
+We also have a preliminary implementation of Luby's algorithm in MPI.
+Our implementation is as follows:
+- First, process 0 assigns random priorities to all vertices sequentially.
+- Then, the entire array of priorities is communicated to all processes.
+- Each process deals with a subset of the vertices in the active set (i.e. those which can still be added to the independent set).
+If these have higher priorities than their neighbors, then they are added to the process's independent set.
+- The processes then combine their independent sets.
+- Process 0 then computes the new active set and sends it to the rest.

+## Progress on goals and deliverables, and updated schedule

+We have a working MPI implementation of Luby's algorithm (which was originally our goal for the current week), though our implementation can be made more efficient.
+In particular, the assignment of random priorities to active vertices should be parallelized.
+In addition, instead of broadcasting the random priorities of all active vertices to all the processes, we can have communication only when it is necessary.
+In other words, we will partition the vertices between the processes, such that if a process is responsible for a vertex v that is in the active set, then this process will only communicate the priority of v to the processes which are responsible for the neighbors of v.
+The process which is responsible for v will also be the one to assign a priority to v.

+We will proceed according to the following schedule:

+### Second half of the week of April 11th:
+- Implement a sequential greedy algorithm for maximal independent set (Arvind)
+- Improve MPI implementation of Luby's algorithm so that in each iteration, only the new vertices added to the independent sets in that round are communicated (Clarissa)

+### First half of the week of April 18th:
+- Modify MPI implementation of Luby's algorithm so that each process is responsible for a contiguous subset of the vertices from 1 to N. This strategy may lead to better cache behavior.
+(Arvind)
+- Read papers on graph partitioning to select an additional strategy (Clarissa and Arvind)

+### Second half of the week of April 18th:
+- Modify MPI implementation of Luby's algorithm so that after each iteration, the vertices in the active set are divided evenly between processes.
+The strategy may lead to more balanced workload.
+(Clarissa)
+- Read papers on graph partitioning to select additional strategy (Clarissa and Arvind)

+### Week of April 25th:
+- Select one other known strategy for graph partitioning and modify the MPI implementation to use it (Clarissa and Arvind)